Internal Medicine Path to Fellowship: Where Do I Start?

 Congratulations!
 You’ve made it to internal medicine residency and are settling into the swing of things.
 As you hunker down for the rest of the 3-year adventure, another big decision looms on the horizon: should you pursue an internal medicine fellowship after residency?
+And what does the internal medicine path to fellowship look like?

-Explore your career options
+1. Explore your career options.

 After internal medicine residency, most graduates choose to either enter general practice or pursue an internal medicine fellowship for focused training in a subspecialty.

 General internists can work in a variety of clinical settings.
 In the outpatient arena, they can practice primary care medicine and deliver acute, chronic, and preventive care to a panel of patients over time.
 General internists can also work in the inpatient setting as hospitalists.
-Some general internists practice both primary care and hospital medicine or work in other clinical settings, such as urgent care clinics.
-There are opportunities to engage in research in a specific area, get involved in medical education, or complete a 2-year fellowship in general internal medicine.
-Over time, some general internists focus their practices on a particular area of interest, such as perioperative or complementary medicine.
-Others may concentrate on the care of specific patient populations, such as university students or nursing home residents.
+Some general internists practice both primary care and hospital medicine or work in other clinical settings, such as Urgent Care clinics.

 There are many subspecialties within internal medicine, such as cardiovascular disease, pulmonary/critical care, gastroenterology, allergy and immunology, and hospice and palliative medicine.
 Subspecialty training is either exclusively certified by the American Board of Internal Medicine (ABIM) or by the ABIM in combination with other specialty boards.
 Physicians typically enter subspecialty fellowship after completing internal medicine residency.
-Fellowships can vary between 1 to 3 years.
-Within each subspecialty, there are opportunities to practice in inpatient or outpatient settings and get involved in focused research and medical education.

-Consider what you enjoy about medicine
+2. Consider what you enjoy about medicine.

 Ask yourself whether you enjoy interacting with patients across a broad range of conditions (big-picture view) or treating patients for a limited number of conditions at an in-depth level.
 Having an interest in a certain disease or working with a specific patient population can also impact this decision.